recryptproject/qtumbook/part2/erc20-js.md

-# ERC20 With QtumJS
+# ERC20 With RecryptJS

-In this chapter we will use [qtumjs](https://github.com/qtumproject/qtumjs) to build a NodeJS CLI tool to interact with the ERC20 [token we deployed previously](./erc20-token.md).
+In this chapter we will use [recryptjs](https://github.com/recryptproject/recryptjs) to build a NodeJS CLI tool to interact with the ERC20 [token we deployed previously](./erc20-token.md).

-You can download the project code: [qtumproject/qtumbook-mytoken-qtumjs-cli](https://github.com/qtumproject/qtumbook-mytoken-qtumjs-cli).
+You can download the project code: [recryptproject/recryptbook-mytoken-recryptjs-cli](https://github.com/recryptproject/recryptbook-mytoken-recryptjs-cli).

-For now, qtumjs relies on `qtumd`'s RPC service, so make sure that the docker container is running:
+For now, recryptjs relies on `recryptd`'s RPC service, so make sure that the docker container is running:

 ```
 docker run -it --rm \